 - Improving the coordination of care from one health care setting to another and reducing unnecessary hospital admissions and readmissions

 - Improving cardiovascular health

 - Improving the health and wellbeing of people with diabetes

 - Helping providers with the use of electronic health records (EHRs) and health information technology (HIT)

 - Helping providers with quality data reporting and related incentive programs

 Mountain-Pacific provides Medicaid utilization review and management services for the Montana Department of Public Health and Human Services.
 We have been performing medical case review for specific Medicaid contracts since 1974.
 Through our review process, we strive to enable each Medicaid client to get his or her needs met in the most appropriate, cost-effective setting, using the most appropriate medical service, equipment and supplies.

-Health Technology Services
+Health Transformation Consulting Services

 Mountain-Pacific Quality Health offers technical assistance, guidance and information on best practices to support and accelerate health care providers’ efforts to become meaningful users of electronic health records (EHRs).